 But in what is a "pivotal" historical moment, he concludes, "the Democratic Party and a new Democratic president need to make clear that we stand with those who are struggling and who have been left behind.
 We must create national and global economies that work for all, not just a handful of billionaires."

-Cast in a New York Timesop-ed published late Tuesday evening, Sen. Bernie Sanders issued a stark warning to the Democratic Party leadership that if they don't wake up to the profound dissatisfaction of the poor and working classes in the United States, they may very well wake up to a similar shock experienced by many in the United Kingdom last week when a majority--fueled largely by financial frustrations--chose to leave the European Union.
+In a New York Timesop-ed published late Tuesday evening, Sen. Bernie Sanders issued a stark warning to the Democratic Party leadership that if they don't wake up to the profound dissatisfaction of the poor and working classes in the United States, they may very well experience a similar shock to the one experienced by many in the United Kingdom last week when a majority—fueled largely by financial frustrations—chose to leave the European Union.

 Progressives voices in the U.S. and Europe have been warning throughout the economic downturn which began with the financial meltdown of 2007 that if governments continued to ignore the root causes of inequality and the political demands of working class people, they would ultimately empower the xenophobic and fascist forces of the far-right.

-Sanders' public warning comes as many establishment figures within the Democratic Party and in the corporate media express increasing levels of frustration that Sanders has yet to formally suspend his campaign and endorse the presumptive nominee Hillary Clinton.
-However, many rank-and-file Democrats have said they support Sanders' staying in the race through to the convention.
-Meanwhile--in addition to saying he will vote for Clinton in November--he has repeatedly explained that his primary goals now are to push the party in a more progressive direction while also ensuring that Donald Trump is not elected president in the fall.
-The warning contained in his op-ed, does not appear to contradict any of these aims.
+Sanders' public warning comes as many establishment figures within the Democratic Party and in the corporate media express increasing frustration that Sanders has yet to formally suspend his campaign and endorse the presumptive nominee, Hillary Clinton.
+However, many rank-and-file Democrats have said they support Sanders' staying in the race to the convention.
+Meanwhile, besides saying he will vote for Clinton in November, he has repeatedly explained that his primary goals are to push the party in a more progressive direction while ensuring that Donald Trump is not elected president in the fall.
+The warning contained in his op-ed does not appear to contradict any of these aims.

 "Let's be clear," Sanders writes.
-"The global economy is not working for the majority of people in our country and the world.
+"The global economy is not working for most people in our country and the world.
 This is an economic model developed by the economic elite to benefit the economic elite.
 We need real change."

 What's not needed and must be vigorously opposed, he added, is "the demagogy, bigotry and anti-immigrant sentiment that punctuated so much of the Leave campaign's rhetoric--and is central to Donald J. Trump's message."